Dscroggins123/Muse-eXchange/README.md

 * [Installation](#installation)

 * [Deployment](#Deployment)

+## Description
+This a MERN Stack e-commerce music app that allows users to upload their songs and videos and to share sell their music to other members.
+User's can manage their profile page by updating their profile picture, descriptions about themselves, adding social media links, and list instruments a member has experience with.
+Users who purchase other music can listen to all their purchased music on the home page.

 ## User-Story
 * I want an application that I can use to build a portfolio of music and offer my services to fans and anyone who wants to learn something for a fee.